 About the Poster Project

-I am really happy how the poster turned out!
+I am really happy with how the poster turned out!
 Bryce Glass and I collaborated on this together.
-I was impressed by his earlier efforts to illustrate a "Flickr user model".
-Bryce's mastery of Illustrator is note-worthy, even if you think the poster is cluttered (If you do, take your time with it and don't take it too seriously- it's an inspiration piece).
+I was impressed by his earlier efforts to illustrate a “Flickr user model“.
+Bryce’s mastery of Illustrator is note-worthy, even if you think the poster is cluttered.
+(If you do, take your time with it and don’t take it too seriously- it’s an inspiration piece).

-How the poster was made
+How we made the poster

 We have had some interesting feedback from users on Flickr:

-- "Great work, printed it out and it's up in the hallway of our UX group!" (fotografik)
+- “Great work, printed it out, and it’s up in the hallway of our UX group!” (fotografik)

 - “Suitable for poster-size printing and hanging in our development team area!”
 (Greg Bernhardt)